How to Convince Your Boss to Send You to The NAMM Show

 • Ask if there is budget for you to apply for individual membership with NAMM.
 With an individual membership, you can participate in livestreams of select NAMM Show events and sessions using the NAMM Show+ app; access educational sessions through NAMM U Online; participate in networking opportunities; including NAMM Young Professionals (YP) and Women of NAMM (WoN); access professional development opportunities and more.

-• Follow NAMM’s rich library of content, including the Playback blog, Oral History interviews, the Music History Project podcast and ReVoicing the Future — the Women of NAMM podcast.
+• Follow NAMM’s rich library of content, including Playback Blog, Oral History interviews and ReVoicing the Future — the Women of NAMM podcast.

 We look forward to seeing you at The NAMM Show!